Text: Community

 Emerging Radiance: Honoring the Nikkei Farmers of Bellevue, WA has won the Tribeca X Award for best Immersive project!
 The Tribeca X Awards celebrate the achievement of best-in-class creators and companies who share a love of creativity and a mission to connect with consumers through the power of storytelling.

-In the award announcement Emerging Radiance was celebrated for how it combines art and AR, the physical and the digital, to bring history to the present and connect generations.
 Emerging Radiance animates the stories of Rae Matsuoka Takekawa, Mitsuko Hashiguchi and Toshio Ito, three Japanese American farmers who were part of a thriving community of Japanese Americans that were forcibly removed from their land in Bellevue, WA during the second World War.
 This award honors their legacy and is a testament to over a year of collective work by artist Michelle Kumata (@michellekumata) and filmmaker Tani Ikeda (@taniikeda) with Meta Open Arts and the support of local community members.
 Milli's role was to build an immersive web experience that best reflected the AR/physical experience of the exhibit.
 We're honored to have been a part of this amazing team.

 You can learn more about the project and this important part of American history at www.emergingradiance.co